mhalcrow/markdown-cv/index.md

 ## Overview

-I am seeking a Director-level position
+I am seeking a leadership opportunity in a security organization that's facing significant changes in its domain.
+I prefer a fair degree of ambiguity in the definition of the problem space and/or the potential solution.

 I am currently the Engineering Manager of the Container Threat Detection product team at Google.
 In this role I hired and led a team